Enochthedev/bot-template/README.md

 4. Copy the `.env.example` file to `.env` and update the `DISCORD_TOKEN` variable with your bot token.
 See [here](#env-setup) for more details.
 5. Start the bot: `npm start`

+## Table of README(DEV)
+This contains hyperlinks of each readme doc for the codebase
 ## Table of Contents